sourcegraph/handbook/content/people-ops/onboarding/index.md

   - If you are not familiar with Git, complete the [Git introduction](git_intro.md).
   - Add yourself to the [team page](../../../company/team/index.md).
      - Add a link to your team page bio to your Slack profile
 - Read Sourcegraph's [information security policy](https://about.sourcegraph.com/security) and acknowledge your acceptance: https://forms.gle/LUK1YtwAMJLhtRPi6.
 - Learn about Sourcegraph
   - Read the [Sourcegraph values](../../../company/values.md).
   - Read the [Sourcegraph strategy](../../../company/strategy.md).
   - Read the first page of [Sourcegraph's user documentation](https://docs.sourcegraph.com/user).
   - Go through the [analytics onboarding](https://sourcegraph.looker.com/projects/sourcegraph_events/files/1_home.md).
 This onboarding is within Looker, so if you don't have an account you can ask for access in #analytics.
   - Watch Dan's [Sourcegraph Demo](https://drive.google.com/file/d/1VUZ0rnZQpNgjtGDI0tMC-h-OtL0Czz8H/view)
+  - Learn how we can (and cannot) [reference our customers externally](../../sales/index.md#customer)

 ## Team specific onboarding